Tiebout sorting in online communities: The strategic setting

 \subsection{Understanding Individual Behavior}

-Since individuals in the same group are faced with the same strategic problem, it is useful to partition the set of states, $\Omega$, into a preference map for how individuals from different groups would behave at each state.
+Since individuals in the same group are faced with the same strategic problem, it is useful to partition the set of states, $\Omega$, into a preference map for how representative individual from either group would behave at each state.
 To this end we define the following,

-In words, $\OmegaAprefl$ and $\OmegaBprefl$ are the sets of states such that, given the current platform choice of everybody else, a Group $A$ individual and a Group $B$ individual respectively \emph{strictly} prefer existing on platform $\lovely$ to platform $\modest$.
+In words, $\OmegaAprefl$ and $\OmegaBprefl$ are the sets of states such that, given the current platform choices of everybody else, a Group $A$ individual and a Group $B$ individual respectively {strictly} prefer existing on platform $\lovely$ to platform $\modest$.
 Similarly but opposite for $\OmegaAprefm$ and $\OmegaBprefm$.

-Consider the following parameters as an example: $\Gcal = (\NA, \NB, \gammaA, \gammaB, \delta) = (17, 13, 0.84, 0.95, 0.45)$.
-Neither inequality in part \ref{mmequilibrium} of Lemma \ref{thm:classification} is satisfied so the equilibrium set is $\set{\omegall, \omegalm, \omegaml}$.
+Consider the following parameters as an example: $\Gcal = (\NA, \NB, \gammaA, \gammaB, \delta) = (17, 13, 0.84, 0.95, 0.45)$.\footnote{This is the same example as that sketched informally in Section~\ref{EXAMPLE}.} It can be checked that neither inequality in part \ref{mmequilibrium} of Theorem \ref{thm:classification} is satisfied and so the equilibrium set is $\set{\omegalm, \omegaml, \omegall}$.
 Since states $\omegalm$ and $\omegaml$ are always strict equilibria, we use them as reference points.
 We begin by considering how many individuals of the same type would have to switch platforms for any individual's best-response to change.

-Suppose population behavior is given by state $\omegaml$ and, from here, we compute how many Group $A$ individuals are needed to switch to $\lovely$ in order for platform $\lovely$ to become the best-response for everyone in Group $A$.
+To get us started, let us suppose that population behavior is given by state $\omegaml$ and, from here, let us compute how many Group $A$ individuals are needed to switch to $\lovely$ in order for platform $\lovely$ to become the best-response for everyone in Group $A$.
 Similarly, we consider how many Group $B$ individuals would have to relocate to platform $\modest$ for platform $\lovely$ to become the best-response for everyone in Group $A$.
 This can be formalised as follows.
 Letting $\Natural$ denote the natural numbers and $\Real$ denote the real line, for any $x \in \Real$, let $\ceiling{x} := \min\set{n \in \Natural \, | \, x \leq n}$.
 Now define the following,